microsoft/aitour-interact-with-llms/lab/Workshop Instructions/05_AI_Assistants.md

-# Part 5 - Azure AI Assistants
+# Part 4 - Azure AI Assistants

-Welcome to Part 5, and the last part of this workshop!
+Welcome to Part 4 of this workshop!

 So far, we have interacted with Large Language Models in many different ways.
 However, these interactions have been isolated and tied to a very specific purpose. **Azure OpenAI Assistants** represent the next step in our interactions, as they help us integrate previous interactions into one solution.